Newbury Park, California

 Newbury Park is a populated place in Ventura County, California, United States.

 Most of it lies within the western Thousand Oaks city limits, while unincorporated areas include Casa Conejo and Ventu Park.
-The town is located in Southern California around 8 miles from the Pacific Ocean and has a mild year-round climate, scenic mountains, and environmental preservation.
+The neighborhood is located in Southern California around 8 miles from the Pacific Ocean and has a mild year-round climate, scenic mountains, and environmental preservation.
 About 28,000 residents of Thousand Oaks reside in Newbury Park.

 Newbury Park makes up around 40 percent of the total land area of Thousand Oaks.
 Lying within the Conejo Valley in the northwestern part of the Greater Los Angeles Area, Newbury Park abuts the Santa Monica Mountains.
 It is approximately 35 miles (56 km) from Downtown Los Angeles and less than 7 mi (11 km) from the Los Angeles County border in Westlake Village.
 The closest coastal city is neighboring Malibu which may be reached through winding roads, a bike path, or hiking trails crossing the Santa Monica Mountains.
 It makes up all of ZIP code 91320, and is within area code 805.